mynamesleon/aria-autocomplete/README.md

      */
     showAllControl: false,
     /**
-     * Confirm currently active selection when blurring off of the control.
-If
+     * @description Confirm currently active selection when blurring off of the control.
-     * no active selection, will compare current input value against available labels */
+     * If no active selection, will compare current input value against available labels */
     confirmOnBlur: true,